phpearth/docs/misc/ecommerce/shopware/about-shopware.md

 # What is ShopWare?

-ShopWare is an e-commerce system developed by the german "ShopWare AG".
+ShopWare is an e-commerce system developed by the German "ShopWare AG".
 The development started in 2004 and is in active development.

 ## Versions